batocera-linux/batocera.linux/batocera-Changelog.md

 - Vulkan driver version via System Information whne using a multi-GPU systems was sometimes wrong
 - Fix SteamDeck LCD mono audio which snuck in with the v39 release.
 - ScummVM configuration file location & ensure native file system is turned off
+- Duckstation: faster loading time when RetroAchievements are enabled
 ### Changed
 - RK3326 Replaced the mali-G31 driver with mesa3d
 - Amiga BIOS files now go into the bios/amiga/ subfolder